Vitiligo Treatment from Coral Gables Dermatologists

 Visit one of our experienced vitiligo specialists at the Florida Academic Dermatology Center if you experience any of the following vitiligo symptoms:

-- White patches of skin
+- White spots on skin

 - Gray or white hair color